Seattle metropolitan area: Sports

 Seattle is home to four current professional major league franchise in men's sports and several defunct teams.
 The Seattle Seahawks of the National Football League and Seattle Sounders FC of Major League Soccer share Lumen Field, an outdoor stadium near Downtown Seattle with a capacity of 69,000 spectators.
-The stadium will also host several matches in the 2026 FIFA World Cup.
+The stadium hosted several matches in the 2026 FIFA World Cup.
 The Seattle Mariners of Major League Baseball play at the adjacent T-Mobile Park, which has a retractable roof and 48,000 seats.
 The Seattle Kraken of the National Hockey League have played at Climate Pledge Arena on the Seattle Center grounds since it reopened in 2021.
-In women's sports, the Seattle Storm of the Women's National Basketball Association shares Climate Pledge Arena with the Kraken while Seattle Reign FC of the National Women's Soccer League play at Lumen Field.
+Seattle is the only U.S. city to have teams in three professional women's leagues.
+The Seattle Storm of the Women's National Basketball Association and Seattle Torrent of the Professional Women's Hockey League both share Climate Pledge Arena with the Kraken; Seattle Reign FC of the National Women's Soccer League play at Lumen Field.

 The first major-league sports team from the area was the Seattle Metropolitans, who played in the Pacific Coast Hockey Association from 1915 to 1924 and won the 1917 Stanley Cup.
 They were followed by the Seattle SuperSonics of the National Basketball Association, who entered as an expansion team in 1967 and won the 1979 NBA Finals.
 The team was relocated to become the Oklahoma City Thunder in 2008.
 The Seattle Pilots were the first Major League Baseball team to play in the city, but moved after their lone season in 1969 and were renamed the Milwaukee Brewers.
 The 1976 opening of the Kingdome, an indoor multi-purpose stadium funded by the King County government, provided a suitable home for several new professional teams.
 The original Seattle Sounders of the North American Soccer League were the first to play at the Kingdome, followed by the new Seahawks in 1976 and Mariners in 1977.
 Fans of these teams became known for their loud and passionate support, which carried over into the new venues that replaced the Kingdome: T-Mobile Park in 1999 and Lumen Field in 2002.
 The Seahawks won their first Super Bowl in 2014, while the Sounders re-entered the major leagues in 2009 and won several honors, including the MLS Cup in 2016 and 2019 and the CONCACAF Champions League in 2022.
 The Storm were established in 2000 as a sister team to the SuperSonics and have won four WNBA Finals.